denismurphy/traceability-and-transparency-in-dairy-farming/README.md

 ## 🐄 Overview

-This document explores how technology could enhance traceability and transparency in the dairy product supply chain.
+This repo explores how technology could enhance traceability and transparency in the dairy product supply chain.
 It examines potential applications, challenges, and key considerations for implementation.

 ## 🥛 Background

 Dairy farming is a crucial global industry for food security and nutrition.
 However, ensuring product safety, quality, and supply chain clarity remains challenging.
 Technology offers potential solutions, providing robust, tamper-proof records and enabling real-time product tracking from farm to consumer.

-## 📊 Methodology

-This research involves a review of various sources on technology in dairy farming, including academic papers, industry reports, and news articles.
-Note: This is not an academic-level study, and conclusions reflect the author's personal understanding and opinions.

 ## 💡 Use Cases